top of page

 • Local businesses face a 'feast or famine' effect—making money when students are present but struggling during holiday periods when they're absent.

-In my own objection, which can be seen here, I have discussed the potential noise concerns in some detail.
-In particular, I question the results of the applicant's noise assessment and ask whether the building's management will be adequately equipped to prevent party noise from either the building or its garden.
+In my own objection, which can be seen here, I discussed potential noise concerns in some detail.
+In particular, I questioned the results of the applicant's noise assessment and asked whether the site’s future managers will be adequately equipped to prevent party noise from either the building or its garden.

 Related articles: